 - Narrations that describe the Prophet in a manner that demeans his nobility such as 70,000 maidens or 70,000 servants in heaven.

 - Narrations that defy logic and experience.
 For instance, eggplant is the cure of all illness or the one who eats squash is blessed.
 It is neither proven through experience nor logic.

 - Narrations repeated to attract the people to one, for instance, if rice were a human, it would have acted in a very graceful manner.

-- Narrations promising greatest reward for smallest acts of virtue.
+- Narrations promising the greatest reward for the smallest acts of virtue.